aboe026/gwent-oss/README.md

   - need to store in database as { id: ObjectId, artStyle: Number}, but "combine" them in resolver
   - change schema input to be just an optional image instead of artStyle
-- more accurately type front-end results based on their return fragments type Game = GameQuery['game'] this seems to mess up nested objects though :/
+- more accurately type front-end results based on their return fragments
+  - type Game = GameQuery['game']
+  - this seems to mess up nested objects though :/
 - Have "DateTime" on resolver object map to javascript Date object?
 - add Error to returns types for all queries/mutations?
 - Make Combat a type (because of image)
-- Deck name (and "as of" date) somewhere on game?
-So user can know which deck they picked for the game (and when it was last updated at time of game)
 - look into why cookie doesn't persist with first "yarn start" but does with "yarn watch" (or "yarn start" after "yarn watch")
 - run index analyzer during func tests?
 - change artStyle to 0 based indexing?